 I’ve never been able to find the exact birth and death dates for Frank, and the little obit that was saved by my grandmother is undated.
 I think it probably appeared in the Elizabeth Daily Journal whose issues, I believe, are only available in certain libraries, on microfilm.
 The loss of Frank was sudden and the grief, perhaps, too deep to make note of dates.
 In any event, I will keep looking for them—the cemetery must have a record—but, more important, I want to get this little image posted so that Uncle Frank is not forgotten.

 Frank was buried in Evergreen Cemetery in neighboring Hillside (Find a Grave).
 A second obituary appears below his.
 It is for James M. Hefley, son of Morris and Mabel Hefley.
 I think it’s likely that my grandparents knew this family and saved the two as one clipping.
+Update 10/8/20: I found a congratulatory card sent by Mabel to my parents in January 1958, from 14 Greaves Place, Cranford, NJ, so yes, they were family friends.
+The loss of these two children must have bonded them for life.

 ‘One morn I left him in his bed’